 We still want to change the world, but we want to do it nicely.
 And we expect our children to as well.

-Many of us practice or practiced attachment parenting.
-It fit our sensibilities.
+Many of us practice attachment parenting because it fit our sensibilities.
+It seems like a nice idea.
 You let your children neeeeeed you for 8 or 10 years and then they are magically wonderful, responsible, and loving.
 Largely it has worked.
 It was also exhausting.

 We never read the comments.